RejinoldJohnson/Expense-Tracker-CLI/README.md

 - View a summary of total expenses
 - View expenses for a specific month
 - Delete all expenses (bulk delete)
-- Search expenses by keyword
-- Export expenses to a CSV file

 ## Usage